 A Virtual Vegan says

 The one I use to make this is Tofutti.
 It's texture is nice and thick which is good and it's silky smooth.
-It does a good job in this recipe.
-I do only have a choice of 2 cream cheese brands here though.
-Tofutti or Daiya.
-That's it.
+It does a great job in this recipe.

 Patricia Giannelia says